nathejk/map/README.md

 $ docker run -d -p 3000:9080 --link nats:nats --link elk:elk --name map nathejk/map
 ```

+By default, it subscribes to the queue `geoEvents`.
+When everything is running, events can be put on the queue, and will appear on the map.

 ## Events

 There are 3 kinds of events that are being processed.
+If a timestamp is not included in the event, one will be supplied.

 ### Check-ins
 ``` javascript